Smudging 101 -How to Cleanse Your Aura & Space

 3.)
 Feather or similar object to help ensure getting the smoke in all corners of your space.

-I also recommend the burning of these herbs for your meditation practice, or when you want to relax.
+We also recommend the burning of these herbs for your meditation practice, or when you want to relax.

 Types of Smudge Sticks